mtuck/Software-Engineering/README.md

 - Create test cases which are used for daily testing
 - Remove the problem if one developer leaves,  the knowledge does not disappear about a portion of the project

-##choosing an appropriate team organiztion
+##Choosing an appropriate team organiztion
 - there is no one solution to the problem of team organiztion
 - The "correct" way depends on
     - the product